 When a patient is diagnosed with prostate cancer a doctor might predict the success of the treatment based on clinical trials.
-While the information clinical trials provide is extremely valuable, “it is not precision medicine,” says Harshraj Leuva, M.B.B.S.
+While the information clinical trials provide is extremely valuable, “it is not precision medicine,” says Harshraj Leuva, MD.

 Dr. Harshraj Leuva received a Conquer Cancer Young Investigator Award (YIA) in 2021 to optimize drug development for United States Veterans with prostate cancer.
 Prostate cancer is the most frequently diagnosed form of cancer among U.S. Veterans.
 In the U.S., it is the second leading cause of cancer death in men.

 “We are developing a surrogate marker to assess treatment effectiveness in prostate cancer.
 This is a mathematical model which provides tumor growth rates using Prostate Specific Antigen (PSA) values while the patient is on any medication,” explains Dr. Leuva.

 PSA is the most common blood test done routinely in a physician's office to monitor prostate cancer.
 Dr. Leuva's model will provide more individualized, real-time decision making for patients and could potentially change how doctors manage prostate cancer on an individual basis.